axilmar/execlib/README.md

 ### Mutex Deadlock Avoidance

-The `mutex` class avoids deadlocks by unlocking and then relocking all mutexes locked by the current thread that are above it in memory order.
+The `deadlock_free_mutex` class avoids deadlocks by unlocking and then relocking all mutexes locked by the current thread that are above it in memory order.